 Colby College in Waterville, Maine, recently broke ground on a new athletics center designed by Hopkins Architects in collaboration with executive architect Sasaki.
-The 343,000-square-foot facility will be home to a 50-meter competition pool, an indoor fieldhouse and gymnasium, an ice arena, several squash courts, strength and conditioning space, a multipurpose flex space, and support spaces, such as locker rooms, teaching facilities, and administrative and coaching offices.
-The building and site design are seeking LEED Platinum certification upon completion in 2020.
+The 363,000-square-foot facility will be home to a 50-meter competition pool, an indoor fieldhouse and gymnasium, an ice arena, several squash courts, strength and conditioning space, a multipurpose flex space, and support spaces, such as locker rooms, training facilities, and administrative and coaching offices.
+The building design is seeking LEED Gold and SITES Silver certification upon completion in 2020.

 Duquesne University in Pittsburgh will soon break ground on a $45 million renovation of the Palumbo Center.
 The new UPMC Cooper Field House by DRS Architects will house a 4,400-seat basketball arena; an academic success center; a hall of fame; a lecture hall; an indoor practice space with a 60-yard enclosed track and field; a player development center with two basketball courts, an observation deck and team dining areas; training equipment, labs and a nutrition center; offices and meeting rooms; and a fan store and concessions area.
 The fieldhouse will reopen for the 2020-21 season.